Scientists think folks upgraded their tech to deal with a changing climate. Or maybe someone else who had done so moved in.

 Plato had Socrates warning against a newfangled technology in his “Phaedrus” dialog.
-Some Greeks were apparently seeing advantages to a information storage and retrieval technology — writing.
-Others saw the new tech’s dark side.
+Some Greeks were apparently seeing advantages to a new information storage and retrieval technology — writing.
+Others saw the tech’s dark side.

 Plato had Socrates warn that folks who started reading and writing would have information in greater quantity.
 That’s not bad by itself, Socrates said.